Cheapest Auto Insurance in Arkansas (2025)

 Car insurance requirements in Arkansas

 Arkansas is an at-fault state, also called a tort state.
 This means the driver responsible for the accident must pay for the damages and injuries they cause to drivers and passengers in another vehicle.
-However, the car insurance laws in the state are unique in that they follow modified comparative negligence standards.
+Arkansas car insurance laws are unique in that they follow modified comparative negligence standards.

 Under modified comparative negligence standards, you can collect damages from the other driver only if you’re less than 50% at fault.
 The Bear State requires bodily injury liability coverage and property liability coverage and mandates proof of insurance when law enforcement requests it.